informatics-isi-edu/volspy/README.md

     - Additive blend
     - Maximum intensity projection
   - Press `c` key to cycle through channels on images with more than 4 channels.
-  - Click and drag vertically with secondary mouse button to drag a slicing plane through the volume.
-The plane is perpindicular to the viewing axis and its depth is controlled with the vertical mouse position.
-  - Click and drag vertically with the tertiary mouse button to drag a clipping plane through the volume.

 Do not be alarmed by the copious diagnostic outputs streaming out on the console.
 Did we mention this is experimental code?